LCSW, 25 years of experience

 I love working with people who are looking for change and or answers in all areas of their life.
 If you are feeling there is no hope, feeling lost in who you are, what you are doing, or overwhelmed with challenges life has put in your path, we can work together to get you to a better place.
 If you desire a way forward from the challenges and circumstances you are experiencing, I look forward to working with you!

-My approach to family therapy is a culturally informed family systems approach.
+My approach to family therapy is a highly personal and culturally informed family systems approach.
 This approach from my experience is necessary in that each family member is an individual and their challenges and presenting issues must be met in order to address the greater family challenges and issues.
-My comprehensive approach to family therapy may involve one or more of the following techniques: psychoeducation, conflict resolution, behavioral modification, supportive family therapy, brief solution focused therapy, cognitive behavioral therapy and group specific work such modeling, role play, communication skills etc.
+My comprehensive approach to family therapy may involve one or more of the following techniques: psychoeducation, conflict resolution, behavioral modification, supportive family therapy, brief solution focused therapy, cognitive behavioral therapy and group specific work such modeling, role play, and communication skills etc.